TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Enumerations/Index.rst

 to :php:`\SplEnum` which is unfortunately part of the unmaintained package `PECL spl_types`_.

-With version 8.1, an enumeration concept was implemented in PHP (see the `Enumeration documentation`_ for more details).
+With PHP version 8.1, an enumeration concept was implemented (see the `Enumeration documentation`_ for more details).
 This makes it possible to drop the custom enumeration concept from the Core in a future TYPO3 version.